Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 Since the ejecta is not as dense in the free zone, the luminosity in this viewing angle is higher than in the trapped zone, but typically shorter-lived.
-For such a brief emission, wide FoV X-ray instruments are naturally considered to observe the EM counterpart, as such instruments enable observers to find a source in large sky regions in a single exposure, sometimes without even needing to be pointed (in which case the observations could start from the time of the merger).
-Thus, provided the systems in this configuration are not too distant, we preconize to approach the millisecond magnetar detection using instruments such as WXT aboard EP, which have been shown in Section \ref{sect:freevstrapped_results} to be suited to detect most magnetars in the free zone (except for ET with CE, see below).
+For such a brief emission, wide FoV X-ray instruments are naturally considered to observe the EM counterpart, as such instruments enable observers to find a source in large sky regions in a single exposure, sometimes without even requiring a slew (in which case the observations could start from the time of the merger).
+Thus, provided the systems in this configuration are not too distant, we suggest to approach the millisecond magnetar detection using instruments such as WXT, which have been shown in Sect. \ref{sect:freevstrapped_results} to be suited to detect most magnetars in the free zone (except for ET with CE; see below).